nitro41992/splitting-sucks/docs/test_coverage.md

     *   **KT for Devs:** Interactions like drag-and-drop can be complex; initial tests might focus on simpler assignment mechanisms if available, or mock these interactions heavily.

 *   **`SplitStepWidget` (`lib/widgets/workflow_steps/split_step_widget.dart`)**
     *   ⏳ **Objective:** Verify UI for displaying split amounts per person, handling adjustments, and confirming the split (Phase 0 Priority).
-Focus on data from `WorkflowState` and updates back to it.
+Focus on data from `WorkflowState` and updates back to it, ensuring calculation logic tied to this step is validated.
     *   **(⏳ To be detailed, focusing on data flow and state)**

 *   **`SummaryStepWidget` (`lib/widgets/workflow_steps/summary_step_widget.dart`)**
     *   ⏳ **Objective:** Verify final summary display, including individual totals, grand total (Phase 0 Priority).
-Ensure correct data is pulled from `WorkflowState`.
+Ensure correct data is pulled from `WorkflowState` and accurately reflects prior steps.
     *   **(⏳ To be detailed, focusing on data accuracy)**

 ### 1.4 Integration Test Planning (Core Workflow)

-*   **Objective:** Ensure the main user flow through the `WorkflowModal` functions end-to-end.
+*   **Objective:** Ensure the main user flow through the `WorkflowModal` functions end-to-end, validating that all core components, including new caching mechanisms, work together.
 *   **Key User Flows:**
     *   Full `WorkflowModal` lifecycle (new, resume, complete).
         *   [ ] Plan detailed test scenarios for this flow (Phase 0 Priority).
 Scenarios should verify data persistence (drafts), state progression, and final output, being as resilient to UI changes as possible by focusing on high-level interactions and results.

 ## Priority Group 2: Supporting Workflow Components & Interactions

-These tests cover components that are part of the workflow or common interactions but might be more susceptible to UI changes or are slightly less critical for the initial caching/redesign stability compared to Group 1.
+**Rationale:** These tests cover components that are part of the workflow or common interactions.
+While important for a fully functional and polished user experience, they are often more susceptible to UI changes or address risks that are secondary to the fundamental data/logic integrity covered in Group 1.
+They become particularly crucial for validating UI changes and deeper caching integrations once the Group 1 foundation is stable.

 ### 2.1 Other Workflow Step Widget Tests & Core UI Logic